New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Alternative quantum algorithm for estimating Betti numbers

 Applying~\cref{lemma: entrycomputablematrix} to $\partial_r$, we obtain a block-encoding of the normalized matrix

 Analogously, applying the same construction to $\partial_{r+1}$ yields a block-encoding of

 Our next objective is to construct a block-encoding of $\Delta_r$, up to a proportional constant.
-To this end, we apply~\cref{lemma: scale} to rescale the previously obtained block-encoded operators \cref{eq: block_todo_1} and \cref{eq: block_todo_2} as follows.
-First, applying the lemma to the block-encoding in~\cref{eq: block_todo_1}, we obtain the normalized operator
+To this end, we apply~\cref{lemma: amp_amp} to rescale the previously obtained block-encoded operators \cref{eq: block_todo_1} and \cref{eq: block_todo_2}.
+First, applying the lemma to the block-encoding in~\cref{eq: block_todo_1} yields

 Similarly, applying the same rescaling to~\cref{eq: block_todo_2} yields

 We then apply~\cref{lemma: sumencoding} to obtain a block-encoding of their sum: